zngtian/econ-project-templates/source/current/stata/getting_started.rst

 The basic steps are very easy:

     #.
-If you are familiar with Git, clone the `econ-project-templates repository <https://github.com/hmgaudecker/econ-project-templates>`_ and switch to the branch named after the main language in your project.
+Go to `econ-project-templates repository <https://github.com/hmgaudecker/econ-project-templates/releases>`_ and download the latest release in the main language of your project.

-       Else, you can use these links:

-       * `Template for Python-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/python.zip>`_
-       * `Template for Matlab-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/matlab.zip>`_
-       * `Template for Stata-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/stata.zip>`_
-       * `Template for R-based projects <https://github.com/hmgaudecker/econ-project-templates/archive/R.zip>`_

-       In case you want to mix languages, you can always check the examples from a different template.
     #.
 Follow the steps in the *README.md* file in the root directory of the project template that you downloaded.
 This will make sure that the basic setup is working on your machine.